 The nice thing about this swordfish recipe is that it can be made all year round because I can always get good cherry or grape tomatoes at the market.
 I always keep a jar of capers in my pantry and only a few more ingredients are needed.

 This swordfish dish is perfect for a week night dinner as it only needs to be marinated for an hour before cooked.
 But it can also be marinated in the morning to sit in the fridge until you are ready to cook in the evening.
 It has a quick cooking time and you will have a healthy gourmet dinner on the table in no time.

 Make a simple side dish to go with it and dinner is complete!

-What Side Dishes go with this Pan Seared Swordfish Recipe?
+Side Dishes that go with Pan Seared Swordfish

 This dish could be served with over rice or pasta.
 Here are some other side dishes and salads that would go great next to the swordfish: